reduce command is the DRAGONS Recipe System command line interface.

 Because the Recipe System is automated, in many cases all that is needed is the command and a filename.

 The system defaults to the “sq” mode, ie. science quality recipes.
 The best match recipe will be used with the best match primitive set.
-The required processed calibrations will be fetched from the local calibration manager.
+The required processed calibrations will be fetched from the Calibration Service.

 The system defaults to using the Gemini Astrodata configuration package and